OneIdentity/SafeguardPowerBI/SafeguardSessions/README.md

 You can read a more comprehensive guide on using the Power BI Connector and the Report Template in the One Idenity Safeguard Power BI Connector Tutorial that can be found on the [Technical documents for One Identity Safeguard for Priviledged Sessions] page.

+### Fetching data from multiple SPS instances

+You can fetch data from multiple SPS instances by repeating steps 10. to 13. from [Installation and usage].
+If you want to append your queries, follow the [Append queries] official tutorial.

 ## Common errors

 I cannot find **One Identity Safeguard** under **Home > Get data**.